dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/lesson-07-explore-many-variables/lesson_07.md

 > Note: <https://www.youtube.com/watch?v=ZO7y9tsSQ0A>

-**Quiz:** Calculate how many friends does a user have for each day since they have started using the service?
+**Quiz:** Calculate how many friends does a user have for each day since they have started using the service.

 What is the median friend rate?